juliuskrah/sc/Readme.md

 ## `config init`

 This command initializes the configuration file for the CLI.
 It creates a default configuration file if it does not already exist.
-This is useful for setting up the CLI for the first time or resetting the configuration.
-When you run this command, it will create a configuration file in the default directory (`$HOME/.sc/config`) with the default settings.
+This is useful when setting up the CLI for the first time or resetting the configuration.
+When you run this command, it will create a configuration file in the default directory (`$HOME/.sc/`) with the default settings.

 > [!NOTE]
 > If the configuration file already exists, this command will not overwrite it.
 It will only create the file if it does not exist.
 You can override the default configuration directory by setting the `SC_CONFIG_DIR` environment variable.